tonyandrewmeyer/ops-scenario/README.md

 A Scenario, that is, the combination of an event, a state, and a charm, is consistent if it's plausible in JujuLand.
-For example, Juju can't emit a `foo-relation-changed` event on your charm unless your charm has declared a `foo` relation endpoint in its `metadata.yaml`.
-If that happens, that's a juju bug.
-Scenario however assumes that Juju is bug-free, therefore, so far as we're concerned, that can't happen, and therefore we help you verify that the scenarios you create are consistent and raise an exception if that isn't so.
+For example, Juju can't emit a `foo-relation-changed` event on your charm unless your charm has declared a `foo` relation endpoint in its metadata.
+If that happens, that's a Juju bug.
+Scenario, however, assumes that Juju is bug-free, therefore, so far as we're concerned, that can't happen, and therefore we help you verify that the scenarios you create are consistent and raise an exception if that isn't so.